Abandoned & Little-Known Airfields:

 (which is odd, as a 1994 aerial photo shows that the runway still was completely intact 3 years later).

-as the 1994 USGS aerial photo depicted the airfield as consisting of a single 6,000' paved runway.
+as a 1994 USGS aerial view looking northeast depicted Evanston as having a single 6,000' paved runway.

 Several closed-runway "X" symbols were clearly evident on the runway,